-Future reproductive outcomes for women who have had an ectopic pregnancyJune 20th, 2012 in Obstetrics & gynaecology /
+Future reproductive outcomes for women who have had an ectopic pregnancyJune 20, 2012 in Medicine & Health / Obstetrics & gynaecology

 Women who experience an initial ectopic pregnancywhen the embryo implants outside the womb, usually in the fallopian tubesare less likely to conceive in the future and if they do, are at increased risk of having another ectopic pregnancy, but are no more likely than first time mothers to suffer complications in an ongoing pregnancy according to a study by a team of Scottish researchers published yesterday in PLoS Medicine.